Standards-based grading (SBG) is an innovative educational practice that helps increase learning in the classroom.

-The final grade is reflective of mastery at the end of the course, so there’s little penalty for early mistakes.
+Final grades are reflective of mastery at the end of the course, so there’s little penalty for early mistakes.

-There's no event that can “ruin” their entire grade.
+No event can “ruin” their grade.

 This creates an emotionally safe environment where students are encouraged to stretch themselves, make mistakes, and learn.

 In SBG environments, teachers spend more time giving feedback.

 Feedback helps students understand their current shortcomings and improve.